midani-47/High-Performance-Computing/README.md

 1. Run `docker-compose up --build -d` to start everything (first time)
 2. Open http://localhost:7600 in your browser to access the web UI
 3. Use the web UI to:
-   - Set up the transaction and prediction queues (if they don't exist)
+   - View the status of the transaction and prediction files
-   - Push sample transactions to the transaction queue
+   - Push sample transactions to the transaction files (TQ1.json or TQ2.json)
-   - Monitor prediction results as they are processed
+   - Monitor prediction results as they are processed and written to PQ1.json

 ### Understanding the Workflow

-1. **Port 7501**: This is where the queue service runs.
-It handles the transaction and prediction queues.
+1. **File-Based Queues**: The system uses JSON files in the `a3/queue_service/queue_data` directory to store transactions and prediction results.
 2. **Port 7600**: This is where the web UI runs.
-It provides a user-friendly interface to interact with the queue service.
+It provides a user-friendly interface to interact with the queue files.
-3. **Prediction Service**: This service reads transactions from the queue, processes them using simulated parallel processing, and sends results back to the prediction queue.
+3. **MPI Prediction Service**: This service reads transactions from the queue files, processes them using parallel processing with MPI, and writes results back to the prediction results file.

 ### Sample Transaction Format